Things to do on the beautiful Amalfi Coast – 6 Stunning Cities you must visit

 Positano is not only one of the top cities because of its beauty, but it is also highly rated for its beaches, food, and hikes!
 This charming city is more than meets the eye.

-There is one main beach that runs along the whole front of Positano that is always full of people swimming in the crystal-clear waters and enjoying the views of the city.
-The beach also has bright orange and blue sun-beds that add to the fun and excitement of the city.
+There is one main beach that runs along the whole front of Positano that is always full of people swimming in crystal-clear waters and enjoying the views of the city.
+The beach also has bright orange and blue sunbeds that add to the fun and excitement of the city.

 Since Positano is located right amongst the enormous mountains that make up the Coast, this offers excellent opportunities for hiking.
 The hiking trails in Positano – mainly Path of Gods – gives visitors some of the most breathtaking and surreal views of the Coast you can ask for.

 Capri is another fantastic city that is located off the main peninsula of the Amalfi Coast.
-It is an island that is located a short ferry ride from the coastline.
+Capri is an island paradise and it is located a short ferry ride from the coastline.
+There is an easy and beautiful ride on the ferry from Naples to Capri.
 The town of Capri holds the same beauty and charm that the other inland cities hold, but with its own unique characteristics.
 It is famous for its vast mountains, jagged rocks, and upscale offerings.

 Due to Capri being an island, there are various beaches and some of which are free beaches.
 There are also some fascinating and unique caves all around the island – like the Blue Grotto – that is an unusual natural phenomenon to see!
 The city of Capri is also stunning, and although you may only window shop, it is still fascinating to walk around and explore.